AJWest22/MS4/README.md

 ### Browser Compatibility

-- This site has been tested on the following browsers, and appears to be working well:
+- This site has been tested on the following browsers and is fully functioning:
   FireFox
   Safari
   Microsoft Edge